EvaMaeRey/sf2stat/README.md

 #>           xmin     ymin      xmax     ymax
 #> xmin -80.45301 36.25023 -80.02406 36.55104
 ```

+## `sf_df_prep_for_stat()`

+Finally we bundle this into the user-facing function that will take an
+sf dataframe and add required columns for display in ggplot2 sf layer.

 ``` r
 sf_df_prep_for_stat <- function(sf_df, id_col_name = NULL){